dartmouth-cs52/dartmouth-cs52.github.io/assignments/hw4p1/index.md

 ## Extra Credit

 * look snazzy
-* handle axios errors in a graceful way, showing users a nice message rather than just console logging.
+* handle axios errors in a graceful way, showing users a nice message rather than just console logging. (hint: new action and error state)
 * add a filter posts functionality, filter by tags initially.
   * for now our api is limited so additional search will come in part 2
 * more EC available in part 2!